jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 Automatically create a Python Test Driven Development Environment
 -----------------------------------------------------------------

 You made it this far and have become the greatest programmer in the world.
-Following the practice of removing duplication, I would write a program that contains all the steps above.
+Following the practice of removing duplication, I would write a program that contains all the steps above following `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 I can call the program any time I want to setup a Test Driven Development Environment instead of remembering and manually repeating each step of the process